billvaglienti/ProtoGen/README.md

 Require tag
 -----------

-The Require tag is used to insert XML from an external protocol file at the specified location.
-The generated code will be structued as if the linked xml was written *at the location it is referenced* - this tag provides the ability to separate the protocol definition into multiple files; which is most commonly used to put common features for multiple protocols into a single file.
+The Require tag is used to insert XML from an external protocol file.
+This tag provides the ability to separate the protocol definition into multiple files; which is most commonly used to put common features for multiple protocols into a single file.
+ProtoGen will recursively parse all external protocol files before the main protocol file; so that the main protocol file can depend on elements from the external files.

     <Require file="../version.xml"/>